Navy MWR Programs that you can partner with include:

 Air Shows: Since 1946, the Blue Angels have represented the Navy and Marine Corps to audiences throughout the U.S. and abroad to showcase the excitement and power of naval aviation.
 When the Blue Angels come to town, be ready for a great air show!
 An estimated 11 million spectators view the squadron during air shows held from March through November each year.

 Navy Wounded Warrior: NWW is the Navy’s sole organization for coordinating the non-medical care of seriously wounded, ill and injured Sailors and Coast Guardsmen, and providing resources and support to their families and caregivers.
 Regional non-medical care providers tailor support to each enrolled service member’s recovery, rehabilitation, and reintegration needs.
 The program allows service members and their families to focus on recovery without distractions.
-To date, 7,004 seriously wounded, ill and injured service members located throughout the country have received assistance from NWW.
+To date, 7,600 seriously wounded, ill and injured service members located throughout the country have received assistance from NWW.
 Sponsors can expect that 100% of their support will help the program execute and enhance their mission of serving our wounded warriors, their families and caregivers.

 Warrior Care Month: November is Warrior Care Month.
-It was established in 2007 when former Secretary of Defense Robert F. Gates declared it would be a “Department of Defense effort aimed at increasing awareness of programs and resources available to wounded, ill and injured service members, their families, and those who care for them.”
+It was established in 2008 when former Secretary of Defense Robert F. Gates declared it would be a “Department of Defense effort aimed at increasing awareness of programs and resources available to wounded, ill and injured service members, their families, and those who care for them.”
 Each November, NWW releases a robust national advertising campaign and hosts special events on Navy installations worldwide to increase awareness of the NWW support services available to our nation’s heroes and their caregivers.

 Navy Gold Star: The Navy's official program for providing long-term support to surviving families of Sailors who die while on active duty.

 Bells Across America: Navy installations throughout the nation will participate in Bells Across America for Fallen Service Members ceremonies in September to honor those who died while on active duty.
 The ceremonies are held in association with Gold Star Mother’s and Family’s Day, which is observed on the last Sunday in September.
 This allows the military community a chance to honor and remember the sacrifices of our fallen heroes and their loved ones left behind.
 100% of sponsorship funds will support the families of our fallen heroes, enhancing Bells Across America events at installations worldwide.